Rmabry97/hello-world/README.md

 # hello-world
 This is a test

-My first experiences with github have proed satisfactory.
+My first experiences with github have proved satisfactory.

-I am person.
+I am a person.
 That is all you need to know.